 Gull-billed Tern (“Mr Bill”)

 The Gull-billed Tern is much smaller than the Sandwich, but slightly larger than Forster’s and Common.
-It’s named for its bill which is thick and black.
+It’s named for its bill which is short (for a tern), thick and black.
 The Gull-billed is uncommon, but regular on the Texas Coast where it frequents sand flats and grassy marshes year-round, swooping low to snatch prey from the water or ground surface.

 In alternate plumage the Gull-billed shows a black head, with very little crest.
 It is whiter and has proportionately longer legs than other terns.